lh5427/ICHGL/README.md

-### Validated hyperparameters of MuLe
+### Validated hyperparameters of ICHGL
-We provide the validated hyperparameters of MuLe for each dataset to ensure reproducibility.
+We provide the validated hyperparameters of ICHGL for each dataset to ensure reproducibility.

 |Dataset| $\eta$ | $\lambda$ | $L_{\texttt{tide}}$ | $L_{\texttt{light}}$ | $d$ | $T$ | $B$
 |-------|--------|-----------|---------------------|----------------------|-------|-------|-------|